-10.11.3.
+11.13.2.
 REPORTING PERIOD

-The licence applicant must prepare future financial information covering the period commencing immediately after the later of the statutory closing date of the annual financial statements (submitted in accordance with F.02) or, if applicable, the balance sheet date of the interim financial statements (submitted in accordance with F.03), and ending at the end of the licence season, i.e. on 31 May 2022.
+The licence applicant must prepare future financial information covering the period commencing immediately after the later of the annual accounting reference date of the annual financial statements (submitted in accordance with F.02) or, if applicable, the balance sheet date of the interim financial statements (submitted in accordance with F.03), and ending at the end of the licence season, i.e. on 31 May 2024.

-For example, the future financial information would cover the 17-month period from 1 January 2021 to 31 May 2022.
+For example, the future financial information would cover the 17-month period from 1 January 2023 to 31 May 2024.